 - Working with the BPU, we were able to outline the various incentive programs offered by the state of New Jersey, and discuss how those programs could help meet our short- and long-term energy and environmental stewardship goals.
 We immediately participated in the Local Government Energy Audit program to identify areas of improvement, and action was taken to implement improvements that could be addressed immediately, such as continuing to upgrade to lighting with LED bulbs, and utilizing energy efficient equipment.

-- We submitted an application to NJDEP’s “It Pays to Plug In” program, and were recently awarded grant funding for the installation of two electric car charging stations for the public to use at the Cape May Lewes Ferry Terminal.
+- We were successfully awarded a grant under NJDEP’s “It Pays to Plug In” program, and recently completed the installation of two electric car charging stations for the public to use at the Cape May Lewes Ferry Terminal.

 - Increased Local and Regional Outreach with Recycling Professionals - Meetings were held with CMCMUA (Lynn Crumbock), Lower Twp.
 (Linda Thomas) and Cape May City (Pat D'Arco) along with Cape May County Municipal Recycling Coordinators to exchange recycling and environmental education material for distribution to employees and the public and outline sharing of best practices to improve recycling at the site and county.

-- Creation and Hosting of 3 World Environmental Days - In 2017, 2018 and 2019 at the terminals, with emphasis on recycling and prevention of plastic ocean pollution.
+- Creation and Hosting of World Environmental Days - With emphasis on recycling and prevention of plastic ocean pollution.
 Vendors such as the US Coast Guard, CCMUA, City of Cape May, Atlantic City Electric and Lower Twp.
 Recycling Offices sponsored information booths.
 Employees and patrons were able to visit vendors and learn about recycling, energy-efficiency, alternative energy and marine plastic pollution.
 Also at the event was e-waste recycling collection for employees to promote proper management and recycling of their electronics and e-waste.